Lenroy Thomas

-Lenroy Thomas (born 13 March 1985) is a Jamaican professional boxer who held the Commonwealth heavyweight title from 2017 to 2018.
+Lenroy Thomas (born 13 March 1985) is a Jamaican former professional boxer who competed from 2006 to 2022.
+At regional level, he held the Commonwealth heavyweight title from 2017 to 2018.

 Career

 Born in St. Catherine, Jamaica and based in St. Petersburg, Florida since 1998, Thomas made his professional debut in April 2006 with a points loss to Ruben Rivera.
 He won his next 16 fights before defeat to Arron Lyons in December 2010.
 In August 2013 he suffered a fourth-round knockout at the hands of Dominic Breazeale.
 He won his next two fights before joining ESPN's 2015 Boxcino Tournament, in which he beat Jason Estrada in the quarter-final before being knocked out by Andrey Fedosov in the semi-final.

-In May 2017 he faced Dave Allen for the vacant Commonwealth heavyweight title at Bramall Lane stadium in Sheffield, winning the title on a split decision.
+In May 2017 he faced David Allen for the vacant Commonwealth heavyweight title at Bramall Lane stadium in Sheffield, winning the title on a split decision.